Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 Make sure you understand how long each specific medication needs to be taken and when the need should be reevaluated.

-Now that you’ve asked the pharmacist these 9 essential questions, how do you put that information to work?
+Now that you’ve asked the pharmacist these nine essential questions, how do you put that information to work?

-Whether your older adult lives with you or elsewhere, medication management is a critical part of keeping your older adult safe and as healthy as possible.
+Whether your older adult lives with you or elsewhere, medication management is a crucial part of keeping them safe and as healthy as possible.

 Here are three tips for organizing medications: